 1. The higher the ceiling, the bigger the ideas.

-Joan Meyers-Levy, a marketing professor at the University of Minnesota, demonstrated that people in rooms with high ceilings are “significantly better at seeing the connections between seemingly unrelated subjects.”
+Joan Meyers-Levy, a marketing professor at the University of Minnesota, demonstrated that people in rooms with high ceilings are “.”
 In her study, students were 25 percent better at making connections between games like chess and basketball when seated in a room with higher ceilings.

 2. Change the color of the walls.